spack/spack/lib/spack/docs/binary_caches.rst

 .. code-block:: sh

-   $ spack install --policy download bison
+   $ spack install --fetch-binary always bison

-With the download policy ``download`` the package bison and all its dependencies will be downloaded from the specified mirror(s).
+With the fetch-binary keyword ``always`` the package bison and all its dependencies will be downloaded from the specified mirror(s).
 It fails if a package cannot be downloaded.

-Chosing the install policy
+Chosing the fetch-binary keyword ``lazy``

 .. code-block:: sh

-   $ spack install --policy lazy bison
+   $ spack install --fetch-binary lazy bison

 spack will first attempt to download a pre-built package.
 If it does not exist, it will continue with building locally.